The Quantum Valley Investments® Problem Pitch Competition

 - If you have any questions, please e-mail email@example.com

 This competition is open to teams of 1 to 4 people.
 We encourage your team to bring together individuals from diverse backgrounds and areas of study.
 The team member pitching at the Quantum Valley Investments® Problem Pitch Competition must be a current full-time, or part-time University of Waterloo student (undergraduate or graduate) and all members are encouraged to attend prep sessions prior to the competition.
-For Discovery Tools applicants, at least half the team must be enrolled in the Faculty of Science.
+For Climate-Driven Environmental Emergencies applicants, at least 50% of the team must be enrolled in the Faculty of Environment.

 *Funding won at the Quantum Valley Investments® Problem Pitch Competition is to be used for R&D to develop a solution to the problem and must be used within 1 year of receiving the funding.
 It will be administered by reimbursing approved expenses – receipts and documentation must be provided for reimbursement.
 Competition organizers will determine if an expense is eligible or not.
 The decision to award one, two or three competition winners is at the judges’ discretion.
 Problem Pitch winners may be eligible for additional funding, up to the amount of the initial funding, based on their R&D progress.
 The Quantum Valley Investments® Problem Pitch Competition is a collaboration between the Problem Lab, the Faculty of Science and Velocity.